-A lot of water has gone under the bridge since 1961, when I first saw the Rutles‘ shockingly profound act at Hamburg’s nearly respectable Rat Keller.
-Instantly aware that the “Pre-Fab Four” would become a legend to last a lunchtime, I spent the next 17 years pining for their autographs, chasing after their trousers and awaiting their debut album.
+A lot of water has gone under the bridge since 1961 when I first saw the Rutles‘ shockingly profound act at Hamburg’s nearly respectable Rat Keller.
+Instantly aware that the “Pre-Fab Four” would become a legend to last a lunchtime, I spent the next 17 years pining for their autographs, chasing after their trousers, and awaiting their eponymous debut album.

 Meanwhile, as everyone knows by now, their consummate live musicianship inspired enough imitators to count on the fingers of one only slightly deformed hand.
 As such, the Rutles understandably decided to postpone their LP’s release for a couple of decades while the copycats prepared the public for their revolutionary sound.

 In the midst of all this confusion, it’s no wonder that fans now mistake the Rutles themselves for a Monty Python spinoff group that seeks to satirize the Beatles.
-But of course that’s hogwash.
+But of course, that’s hogwash.
 The Rutles are the real thing.
-As the liner notes on their debut LP point out, theirs is the music that made the 60s what they are today.
+As the liner notes on their debut LP, Meet the Rutles, point out, theirs is the music that made the 60s what they are today.

-In other words, the Rutles’ debut has it all—lyric, melody and price tag, not to mention jacket, vinyl and hole in the middle.
+In other words, the Rutles’ debut has it all—lyrics, melody, and price tag, not to mention jacket, vinyl, and hole in the middle.
 Whether it will prompt the outfit to return to live performances remains to be seen but, to borrow one of their titles, I’m “living in hope.”
 As George Harrison recently told reporters, “I was under the impression that it was the Rutles getting back together, not the Beatles, and I think that’s pretty exciting.”